arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_definition_modify_http_examples.md

 @RESTURLPARAM{definition,string,required}
 The name of the edge collection used in the definition.

+@RESTQUERYPARAMETERS

+@RESTQUERYPARAM{waitForSync,boolean,optional}
+Define if the request should wait until synced to disk.

+@RESTQUERYPARAM{dropCollections,boolean,optional}
+Drop the collection as well.
+Collection will only be dropped if it is not used in other graphs.

 @RESTBODYPARAM{collection,string,required,string}
 The name of the edge collection to be used.